 There are a TON of traffic sources out there.
 However, not all should be considered equal!
 This may not be the largest list of sources on the net, but it is the most informative.

 What is Paid Search?

-Paid search is a form of digital marketing where search engines show ads in sponsored listings based on what visitors are searching.
+Paid search is a form of digital marketing where search engines show ads in sponsored listings based on what visitors are searching for.
 Paid search works on a Pay-Per-Click (PPC) model, meaning advertisers only pay when a visitor clicks an ad.
 Several targeting options are available to advertisers, based on keywords searched and previous actions taking by the visitor.

 1. Google Ads